 What's at risk is more than money in retirement accounts.
 Big investors often borrow when buying bonds and so losses can be magnified.
 Trillions of dollars of bets using derivatives ride on bonds, too.
 A small fall in prices could lead to losses that reverberate throughout the financial system.

-"The market is so tightly wound," says JPMorgan's William Eigen, head of its Strategic Income Opportunities fund, who has put 63 percent of his portfolio in cash.
-"There's no place to hide."
+"There's no place to hide," says JPMorgan's William Eigen, head of the Strategic Income Opportunities fund, who has 63 percent of his portfolio in cash.

-To trade most corporate and municipal bonds, you have to phone or email brokers at banks and other firms who pair buyers and sellers.
+TRADING PROBLEM: To buy or sell many kinds of bonds, you have to phone or email brokers at banks and other firms who pair buyers and sellers.
 If they can't find a match for you, they dip into their own stash of bonds to buy and sell themselves.

 But banks and other middlemen are pulling back from this matchmaking because of new regulations limiting their activities.
 And they have largely abandoned their role as a buyer or seller of last resort.
 They've slashed their stash of bonds by 80 percent since 2007, according to State Street Global Advisors.

-After the Fed hinted at a pullback from its bond-buying program last year, bonds from the safest "investment grade" companies fell 6.2 percent in less than two months, according to Barclays Capital.
+After the Federal Reserve hinted at a pullback from its bond-buying program last year, bonds from the safest "investment grade" companies fell 6.2 percent in less than two months, according to Barclays Capital.

-That cash helped in a recent scare.
-Fearing the Fed might raise rates faster than expected, investors pulled billions of dollars out of junk bond funds in July.
-But many fund managers were able to the pay the investors without causing a panic.
+That extra cash helped when junk bonds fell recently.
+Fearing the Fed might raise rates faster than expected, investors pulled billions of dollars out of junk bond funds earlier this summer.
+Many fund managers were able to the pay the investors without causing a panic.
 By the end of the month, the funds had fallen an average of 1.2 percent, according to Morningstar.

 "Everyone thought it would be a blood bath," says Marilyn Cohen, founder of Envision Capital, a bond manager.
 The story is "crisis averted, for now."